antoniolopesgomes/tedi/README.md

 handler would need to send a response back or else the connection would become pending and eventually the client would disconnect.

+#Dependency Injection

+tedi uses [inversify.io](http://inversify.io/) as the di engine.

+The concept is pretty straightforward, all the dependencies (filters, controllers, error handlers, components) that are registered in a module (ExpressServer is a module), become available as dependencies to each other.

+This means that if I need to access a filter inside a controller I only need to define that dependency on the controller constructor.